Configuration

 Redirect Uri: Which callback URIs should be allowed when logging in with this client.
 In the staging environment you can use wildcard tokens (*

-Identity Providers: Specifies which Identity Providers to be used when authenticating to this client.
+Identity Providers: Specifies which to be used when authenticating to this client.

 Grant Types: What kind of authentication flow the client will use.
 Authorization Code for web and native clients.
 Client Credentials for machine clients and optionally allow for token exchange.